Shmankivtsi: Middle Ages and the modern day

-In 1623, Zofia of Brzez, wife of Mykola Churyl of Goraj, sister and heiress of the Podolsk voivode Stanislaw Lyantskoronsky, ceded her ancestral estates to the village of Shmankivtsi, smaller and larger, and Shvaykivtsi to Pavlo Kelpinsky and his heirs.
+In 1623, Zofia of Brzez, wife of Mykola Churyl of Goraj, sister and heiress of the Podolsk voivode Stanislaw Liantskoronski, ceded her ancestral estates to the village of Shmankivtsi, smaller and larger, and Shvaikivtsi to Paweł Kełpiński and his heirs.

-On February 6, 1624, a battle took place near Shmankivtsi between the Polish army under the command of Stanislaw Koniecpolski and the Tatar horde.
+On 6 February 1624, a battle took place near Shmankivtsi between the Polish army under the command of Stanislaw Koniecpolski and the Tatar horde.

-On November 26, 1624, Dominican monks from Chortkiv, together with Paweł Kełpiński, a neighbor of the village of Shmankivtsi, decided to build a castle here to defend against the Tatars, which in the next century was dismantled and the material was used to build walls around the church, monastery and garden in Chortkiv.
+On 26 November 1624, Dominican monks from Chortkiv, together with Paweł Kełpiński, a neighbor of the village of Shmankivtsi, decided to build a castle here to defend against the Tatars, which in the next century was dismantled and the material was used to build walls around the church, monastery and garden in Chortkiv.
 In 1624, all the treasures from the Shmankivtsi monastery were transferred to Chortkiv.

-In 1627, Pavel Kelpinsky ceded his estates to the Łuków hunter Martin Makovetsky.
-In 1644, Gabriel Kelpinsky, son of Martin, ceded his estates to Shmankivtsi, located in Kamianets County, Podil Voivodeship, which he inherited after the death of his brother Paul in its entirety and with all benefits, in favor of Krzysztof Kelpinsky and his legal heirs; all processes on his part were released and the act of donation was confirmed by an oath.
-In 1653, Vaclav Kelpinsky, son of Stanislaw and brother of Jan Kelpinsky, his estates in the village of Shmankivtsi and other immovable and movable property, which he inherited from his father and mother and from his brother, were ceded to his cousins Adam and Felician Kelpinsky.
+In 1627, Paweł Kełpiński ceded his estates to the Łuków hunter Marcin Makowiecki.
+In 1644, Gabriel Kełpiński, son of Marcin, ceded his estates to Shmankivtsi, located in Kamianets County, Podil Voivodeship, which he inherited after the death of his brother Paul in its entirety and with all benefits, in favor of Krzysztof Kełpiński and his legal heirs; all processes on his part were released and the act of donation was confirmed by an oath.
+In 1653, Wacław Kełpiński, son of Stanisław and brother of Jan Kełpiński, his estates in the village of Shmankivtsi and other immovable and movable property, which he inherited from his father and mother and from his brother, were ceded to his cousins Adam and Felicjan Kełpiński.
 Claims for those estates were waived and the deed of gift was confirmed by an oath.
-In 1661, Adam, son of Gabriel Kelpinsky, deeded his estates Shmankivtsi and Shmankivchyky, which remained after the death of his father Pavel Kelpinsky, to Gabriel Silnitsky in Silnitsy, Lviv hunter and company commander.
+In 1661, Adam, son of Gabriel Kełpiński, deeded his estates Shmankivtsi and Shmankivchyky, which remained after the death of his father Paweł Kełpiński, to Gabriel Silnitsky in Silnitsy, Lviv hunter and company commander.